azrael3199/react-simple-ui/README.md

 # react-simple-ui

-Common UI Screens and Pages in React created in a way to enable faster and simpler development.
+Common UI Layouts and Pages in React created in a way to enable faster and simpler development.

 # Contributing